-As noted above, our compensation program is weighted heavily toward "at risk" pay that reflects the Company's overall financial success and the achievement of our key strategic drivers that contribute to long-term shareholder value creation.
-An important component of our "at risk" pay program is our performance-based annual incentive bonus, which has depends on our attainment of certain financial measures, and strategic and operating accomplishments in respect of the relevant year.
+As noted above, our compensation program is weighted heavily toward at risk pay that reflects the Company's overall financial success and the achievement of our key strategic drivers that contribute to long-term shareholder value creation.
+An important component of our at-risk pay program is our performance-based annual incentive bonus, which depends on our attainment of certain financial measures and strategic and operating accomplishments and which consists of both quantitative and qualitative objectives, for the relevant year.
 In accordance with SEC reporting rules, amounts paid pursuant to our annual incentive bonus program are classified in the Summary Compensation Table and other tabular disclosure below as "non-equity incentive plan compensation."